Skill Development: Instep Kick and Foot Trap

 - Use TLP below to teach and model the ready position (staggered feet, kicking foot in front, eyes focused).

-- Model how to use their non-dominant foot to take a big step beside the ball (cone) and how to backswing with their dominant foot toward the bum/backside.
+- Teach and model how to use their non-dominant foot to take a big step beside the ball (cone), backswing with their dominant foot toward the bum, and swing their non-dominant arm and extending leg/foot to follow through and tip the cone.

 - Remind students that just as they used their favorite hand to complete ball control with their hands, they will try using their favorite foot for ball control with feet.